Code of Conduct

 - Messages that encourage or facilitate an agreement about the following subjects are inappropriate: prices, discounts, or terms or conditions of sale; salaries; profits, profit margins, or cost data; market shares, sales territories, or markets; allocation of customers or territories; or selection, rejection, or termination of customers or suppliers.

-- NASP does not actively monitor the site for inappropriate postings and does not on its own undertake editorial control of postings.
-However, NASP has the right, but not the obligation, to monitor the content and activity on NASP Communities.
+- NASP has the right, but not the obligation, to monitor the content and activity on NASP Communities.
 Individual members are solely responsible for the content of their posts.

 - In the event that any inappropriate posting is brought to the attention of NASP staff, NASP reserves the right to take all action NASP deems appropriate.